Legal Innovation With A Personal Approach

 - U.S. Navy, Special Warfare/Special Operations Deep Sea Diver, 1986 to 1990

-He has tried many dozens of jury and bench trials.
-He is one of the few lawyers in Vermont to obtain a punitive damages award and maintain that award on appeal.
+judges.
+He is one of the few lawyers in Vermont to obtain a punitive damages award from a jury

 Reliant Life Sciences, LLC v.
-AGC Biologics, Inc. and Daigle Computer Systems, Inc., no. 22- cv-137, D. N. H. 10/25/2022 (Paul removed the case to federal court and obtained dismissal of the plaintiffs' claims for lack of personal jurisdiction); Carpentier v.
+AGC Biologics, Inc. and Daigle Computer Systems, Inc., no. 22-cv-137, D. N. H. 10/25/2022 (where Paul removed the case to federal court and obtained dismissal of the claims against his client for lack of personal jurisdiction); Carpentier v.
 Tuthill, 2013 VT 91, 195 Vt.
-52, 86 A.3d 1006 (2013) (Paul tried an intentional harm case to verdict, obtained compensatory and punitive damages awards against the defendant and maintained both damage awards on appeal); Blake v.
+52, 86 A.3d 1006 (2013) (where Paul obtained compensatory and punitive damages awards against the defendant and maintained both damage awards on appeal); Blake v.
 Progressive Northern Ins.
 Co., No. 164-9-15 Oecv and White River Traffic Group, Inc. v.
 United Ohio Ins.
-Co. and Cass Insurance, Inc., No. 330-7-17 Wrcv (Paul convinced trial courts to hold that plaintiffs may sue their insurers for deceptive acts under Vermont's Consumer Protection Act); Griffith v.
-Mozaffari, No. 451-9-15 Wrcv (August 13, 2018) (Paul prevented the defendant from introducing third-party payments of plaintiff's medical bills at trial, under the collateral source rule); Choiniere, P & D Consulting, Inc. v.
+Co. and Cass Insurance, Inc., No. 330-7-17 Wrcv (where Paul obtained rulings that allowed policy-holders to sue their insurers for deceptive acts under Vermont's Consumer Protection Act); Griffith v.
+Mozaffari, No. 451-9-15 Wrcv (August 13, 2018) (where Paul and Michael obtained rulings preventing the defendant from introducing third-party payments of plaintiff's medical bills at trial, under the collateral source rule); Choiniere, P & D Consulting, Inc. v.
 Marshall and Harris Beach LLP, No. 10-1-05 Wrcv (September 13, 2016) (Paul prevented the defendant from introducing evidence of plaintiff's settlements with others at trial); Parker v.
 Malletts Bay Boat Club, Inc., 2010 AMC 2518 (D. Vt.
-2010) (Paul and Michael Hanley persuaded the court to apply admiralty law, and pure comparative fault, in a case involving an injury on a yacht club tender on Lake Champlain); In re Dayco, Inc., No. 07-061-I (Vermont Department of Banking, Insurance, Securities, and Health Care Administration) (Paul obtained a reversal of the Vermont Worker's Compensation Appeals Board decision that endorsed a well-known global insurer's misclassification of workers, and increase in worker's compensation premiums, during a policy audit); Robinson v.
+2010) (Paul and Michael persuaded the court to apply admiralty law, and pure comparative fault, in a case involving an injury on a yacht club tender on Lake Champlain); In re Dayco, Inc., No. 07-061-I (Vermont Department of Banking, Insurance, Securities, and Health Care Administration) (reversing a Vermont Worker's Compensation Appeals Board decision that had misclassified workers, thus increasing Paul's client's worker's compensation premiums); Robinson v.
 Springfield Hosp., File No. 1:09-CV-75, 2010 U.S. Dist.
 LEXIS 10160 (D. Vt.
-February 5, 2010) (Paul and Michael Hanley succeeded in compelling hospital employees to testify about their clients' cause of death over the hospital's assertion of the peer review privilege; Fine Paints of Eur., Inc. v.
+February 5, 2010) (where Michael and Paul obtained a ruling compelling hospital employees to testify over the hospital's assertion of the peer review privilege); Fine Paints of Eur., Inc. v.
 Acadia Ins.
 Co., Case No. 2:08-cv-81, 2009 U.S. Dist.
 LEXIS 24188 (D. Vt.
-March 24, 2009) (Paul and Michael Hanley succeeded in compelling an insurer to defend their client in a claim for property damage to a historic property); Nichols v.
+March 24, 2009) (where Paul and Michael obtained an order compelling an insurer to defend their client in a claim for property damage to a historic property); Nichols v.
 Brattleboro Retreat, 2009 VT 4, 185 Vt.
-313, 970 A.2d 1249 (Paul and Michael Hanley succeeded in obtaining a new trial in a medical malpractice case, because the trial court had allowed the defense to present expert testimony by video, when that expert was available to testify at trial).
+313, 970 A.2d 1249 (where Michael and Paul obtained a new trial in a medical malpractice case as the result of the defendant's failure to present expert testimony in open court).